 In Class: During the discussion in class, it is expected that students will participate and make a significant contribution.
 The faculty monitors the students' contributions to the discussion and ensures equitable distribution of opportunity for all students to participate over the duration of the course.

-More than 80% of PGP students at IIMU have prior work experience ranging from a year to five years with an average of approximately two years.
+More than 80% of two year MBA students at IIMU have prior work experience ranging from a year to five years with an average of approximately two years.
 Such students have an opportunity to bring perspectives from their work experience to the classroom which substantially enriches the discussions.